 Abstraction of physical systems: hierarchy of description levels.
 Functional and structural description of digital systems.
 Analysis and synthesis processes.
 Logical networks: definitions and introductory concepts.
 Elementary logical operations.
 Combinational and sequential systems.

-Design of combinational systems: logic functions and their implementation, truth tables, Karnaugh maps; equivalent functions: minimization, algorithms and software tools.
+Design of combinational systems: logic functions and their implementation, truth tables, Karnaugh maps; equivalent functions.

 Programmable devices: MUX, ROM, PAL, PLA.

 Sequential systems: concepts and definitions.
 Memory elements.
 Synchronous and asynchronous sequential networks.
 Finite state machines: description, optimization and synthesis.

 Design of synchronous systems: algorithms and software tools.

 Asynchronous systems: non-idealities, transient effects (glitches, races), fail-safe design criteria.

 - Model and levels of logical abstraction